Unofficial Website for Historical Artifacts from the Palace Hotel.

 The owner of the smaller one did not want it known the piece came from the Palace and scratched out the words Palace Hotel on the logo.

 Original beaded crystal pendant piece from one of the Palace Hotel's chandeliers.
 I purchased this from a gentleman that worked as a houseman in the hotel in the early 1980s.
 He told me the night housemen used to be in charge of cleaning the 50+ chandeliers all throughout the hotel and several of these pieces ended up in the basement as spare parts in boxes soon forgotten.
 One interesting point he told me is that these were generally thrown in dishwashers to be cleaned and the chandeliers themselves were hosed down from time to time.
-In order to get a better image of it, it is on a glass carafe.
+In order to get a better image of it, it is on a glass cruet.
 The hotel historian told me these once belonged in the large floor chandeliers of the Garden Court, but they do not match the current ones.
-These must have been older pieces that were switched out at some point in time.
+These could have been older pieces that were switched out at some point in time.
 The same teardrop pendants are shown in various Landmark 18 display cases.

 Below: Stationary from the Palace Hotel.
 1920s-40s.